bennybp/BPModule/dox/cache.md

 systems, an algorithm always writes what are presumed to be large intermediates to disk, even if they actually fit in memory.
-Hence you should not worry too much about putting large tensors in the cache (although it may be prudent to put them in in blocks to aid in dumping to disk).
+Hence you should not worry too much about putting large tensors in the cache (although it may be prudent to put them into the cache in blocks to aid in dumping to disk).

 Indexing in the cache
 ---------------------